DIABETIC RETINPATHY SCREENING AT THE EYE TEAM

 Diabetic retinopathy is a complication of diabetes, caused by high blood sugar levels damaging the back of the eye (retina).
 It can cause blindness if left undiagnosed and untreated.

 Anyone with type 1 diabetes or type 2 diabetes is potentially at risk of developing diabetic retinopathy.
-Everyone with diabetes who is 12 years old or over is invited for eye screening at our practice once a year.

 The drops used to dilate your pupils will gradually wear off after a few hours.
 However, your vision may be blurred during this time and you may possibly be more sensitive to sunlight.
-We therefore recommend that you do not drive following your appointment and to bring a pair of sunglasses to wear following your screening.
+We therefore recommend that you do not drive following your appointment and to take a pair of sunglasses to wear following your screening.